English clay lid from the beginning of the 20th century

 English clay lid from the early 20th century.
 Decorated with a band featuring geometric and floral motifs in shades of green and ivory.
 In perfect condition.

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
-There is currently a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+There is currently a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th centuries.
+This style was influenced by Napoleon’s reign, emphasizing Roman and Greek decorative motifs.

-The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The key aspect of elite antique furniture is originality.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the authenticity of each item, matching its description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details